 Famous names such as Johann Wolfgang von Goethe, Wilhelm Ostwald and Manfred Richter bear witness to Central Germany's leading role in the development of colour theory and colour theory to this day.
-The teachers there have only recently completed "FARBAKS", a publicly funded scientific project on colour worth millions.
-Over the course of time, the Technical University of Dresden has also amassed an extensive collection of current and historical materials on colour theory.
+The teaching staff there recently completed „FARBAKS“, a publicly funded scientific project on colour worth millions.
+Over the course of time, the Dresden University of Technology has also amassed an extensive collection of current and historical materials on colour theory.

 The Life's Work and the Collection of Harald Küppers

-Harald Küppers has played a significant role in the developments of the printing industry and colour theory over the past decades.
-He was just as successful as an entrepreneur as he was as the author of numerous technical books.
+Over the past decades, Harald Küppers has played a key role in the development of the printing industry and colour theory.
+He was just as successful as an entrepreneur as he was as the author of numerous specialised books.
 He was active in standardisation committees and was awarded the Federal Cross of Merit.
-Out of purely private interest, he researched the subject of colour, taught, developed his colour theory of the "Rhomboeder" and compiled an extensive private library of materials on colour.
-Now, at the age of 91, he had bequeathed these to the TU Dresden in order to preserve them for posterity and make them publicly accessible.
+Out of purely private interest, he researched the subject of colour, taught, developed his colour theory of the „Rhomboeder“ and compiled an extensive private library of materials on colour.
+At the age of 91, he bequeathed these to the TU Dresden in order to preserve them for posterity and make them accessible to the public.

-Much of the conference was dedicated to Harald Küppers, there was a laudation from the printing industry and a report from Andreas Kraushaar, the head of Fogra, on how much Küppers is involved in our current printing technology.
-Particularly moving was the lecture by Harald Küppers himself, in which he presented his doctrine of the "colour homboeder" once again in brief, and which he concluded with the words: "I suspect that this is the final solution to the problem of colour theory."
+The conference was largely dedicated to Harald Küppers, with a laudatory speech from the printing industry and a report by Andreas Kraushaar, the head of Fogra, on how much Küppers is involved in our current printing technology.
+The lecture by Harald Küppers himself was particularly moving, in which he presented his theory of the „colour hombohedron“ once again in a nutshell, and which he concluded with the words: „I suspect that this is the final solution to the problem of colour theory.“

 FreeColour

-In this environment, it was a great honour to be invited to report on the reasons for and perspectives of free colour and on our association.
-"Logic of colour" was the motto of the conference, "freieFarbe - ist doch logisch" the answer.
-In the context of the conference and the many interesting topics, it became clear once again that the "free colour" approach has enormous potential.
-In addition, good new contacts and ideas for projects emerged.
+In this environment, it was a great honour to be invited to report on the reasons and perspectives of free colour and on our association. „Logic of colour“ was the motto of the conference, and „free colour - is logical“ was the answer.
+During the conference and the many interesting topics, it became clear once again that the „free colour“ approach has enormous potential.
+In addition, good new contacts and ideas for projects were made.

 Wilhelm Ostwald

-A visit to Großbothen, to the country estate "Energie" and today's museum of the chemist, colour researcher, Nobel Prize winner, universal genius...
+A visit to Großbothen, the country estate „Energie“ and today's museum of the chemist, colour researcher, Nobel Prize winner, universal genius,...
 Wilhelm Ostwald (1852-1932) provided further interesting insights.

 At this point a big thank you to the organisers of the Dresden Colour Forum for the invitation!